 The Atlantic cod (Gadus morhua; Table 1) is a benthopelagic fish species that occurs in coastal and offshore waters down to 600 m depth (OSPAR 2014c).
 The North Atlantic population has been divided up into separate stocks, based on genetics and for management purposes.
 The North-western stock (nearest the Site) has significant genetic heterogeneity (Beacham et al. 2002).
-The presence of Atlantic cod, likely from this stock, has been shown for within the Site, based on OBIS records (Annex 8).
+The presence of Atlantic cod, likely from this stock, has been shown for within the NACES Site, based on OBIS records (Annex 8).

-The species is an important food source for thick-billed murres (Uria lomvia) during their breeding season (Gaston 1985) and was also once an important part of the diet of Leach's storm-petrels in certain regions of the North-West Atlantic during the 1970s, but this likely shifted due to the subsequent collapse of stocks (Hedd et al. 2009).
+The species is an important food source for thick-billed murres (Uria lomvia) during their breeding season (Gaston 1985) and was also once an important part of the diet of Leach's storm-petrels in certain regions of the Northwest Atlantic during the 1970s, but this likely shifted due to the subsequent collapse of stocks (Hedd et al. 2009).
 The zooplankton C. finmarchicus is a key prey item of Atlantic cod, particularly during larval and early juvenile life stages (Heath and Lough 2007), but sudden shifts in the availability of these zooplankton may have contributed to population collapses in the 1970s and 1980s.
 The abundance of Atlantic cod in West Greenland waters had peaked in the 1940s and 1950s but a period of rapid cooling in the North Atlantic (related to the AMOC) in the 1960s (Buch et al. 1994) was followed by below-average temperatures in the 1970s and 1980s, which led to shifts in zooplankton abundance and distribution, and thus the eventual collapse of major Atlantic cod fish stocks in West Greenland and northern Newfoundland waters (Drinkwater and Kristiansen 2018, and references therein).
 Not only this, but fisheries-driven collapses occurred from the 1980s and had a cascading effect on lower trophic levels (Frank et al. 2007).

-The species is now considered as Globally Vulnerable (VU) in the IUCN Red List but the population and stock health status varies between and within OSPAR Regions.
-The 2013 ICES evaluation stated that many stocks were outside safe biological limits, but the situation has improved since the 1980s (OSPAR 2014c).
-Atlantic cod is Listed by OSPAR as threatened and/or declining for certain populations/ stocks in Regions II and III.
-There are healthier stocks elsewhere in the OSPAR Maritime Area, for example in North East Arctic in Region I (ICES 2021).
-Little is known about cod the status of cod populations within the NACES MPA.
-The species does show a high variability in reproductive strategies in response to changing environmental conditions.
+The species is now considered as Globally Vulnerable (VU) in the IUCN Red List and is an OSPAR Threated and/or Declining species in Regions II and III, though it occurs in Regions I-V. The species does show a high variability in reproductive strategies in response to changing environmental conditions.
 However, the effects of ocean acidification on Atlantic cod larval survival could mean as much as a doubling of mortality rates for individuals within the first 25 days of hatching at the end of the century compared to those of the present day (Stiasny et al. 2016).